-Welcome to Nuits-Saint-Georges, the pearl of Burgundy that resonates in the hearts of lovers of exceptional red wines.
+Welcome to Nuits-Saint-Georges, the pearl of Burgundy that resonates in the hearts of exceptional red wine enthusiasts.
 Located north of Beaune, in the heart of the Côte de Nuits, the appellation truly embodies the global excellence of Pinot Noir.

 Summary